IrishMarineInstitute/EuroSea/README.md

 sudo docker run -d -v shared-data:/data --name eurosea-waves eurosea-waves:latest
 ```

 The task will run hourly at the time specified in the ```crontab``` file.
-Once it is finished, model forecasts are exported to a pickle file ```/data/pkl/WAVES.pkl```.
-The website will take the model forecast figure (exported as a Plotly JSON string) from this file.
+Once it is finished, wave forecasts are exported to a pickle file ```/data/pkl/WAVES.pkl```.
+The website will take the wave forecast figure (exported as a Plotly JSON string) from this file.